 Discontent is often not about one specific thing.
 It is about your identity.
 It isn’t really just, “Oh I would love to have that,” but a lot more of “Oh, I would love to be that kind of person who has that.”
 In this way, it is easy to use Pinterest as a little costume.
 By pinning things that are like the person that we wish we were, we sort of tell ourselves and maybe other people that we are that person, deep down inside.
 Just look at the boards.
 It will show you clearly what an awesome aesthetic I have.
 It will show you how beautiful my food is.
 It will show you who I wish I was.

 I have nothing against setting goals or aiming higher.
 The problem that I am wanting to point out is thinking that we have become something or done something or known something that we actually only clicked on.
-Letting Pinterest become a sort of fantasy world of yourself as a 50’s housewife, a world traveler, model, a fashion designer, a fitness guru, or DIY superstar can be unhealthy.
+Letting Pinterest become a sort of fantasy world of yourself as a 50’s housewife, a world traveler, model, a fashion designer, a fitness guru expert in the fat burner supplements, or DIY superstar can be unhealthy.
 It is a different kind of romance novel for women.
 It is a world to lose yourself in that does not actually connect with reality as much as it pretends to.

 But your identity is actually around you, not through the magic mirror computer screen.
 You are a daughter of the King and the things that He has chosen for your life are perfect for you.
 Embracing the identity and situation that God has given you is a powerful step toward both contentment and progress.
 It’s an old but true saying, “Bloom where you are planted.”